CloudLearningSolution/MicrosoftTechnicalEssentialsWorkshop/README.md

 ## Installing / Getting started

+> Contact FastLane training on how to enroll.
 •	An internet browser, Edge, and Chrome are recommended.
 •	Student Guide.
 •	Access to Go Deploy Labs.